 We’ve broken down the different kinds of activity below, but you may find yourself somewhere mid way through.

-If all you do is browse the web a bit, watch Netflix, and do some basic text editing — and if budget is an issue — then go with a computer that has:
+If all you do is browse the web a bit, stream content online like Netflix, and do some basic text editing — and if budget is an issue — then go with a computer that has:

 Remember, this is the bare minimum.
 You will still get the occasional lag and built quality isn’t exactly top notch in that range.
 It gets the job done, though!